 S-corporations can provide health insurance as a tax-free fringe benefit to its non-owner employees.
 In this case, the business offers a group health insurance policy to employees and deducts the cost as a business expense, paying no tax on the insurance premiums.

-Greater than 2 percent shareholders, however, must include the cost of their health insurance as income, according to Section 707(c) of the Internal Revenue Code.
-This means the amount S-corp owners pay for their health insurance is subject to income tax, as well as Social Security and Medicare tax.
+Greater than 2 percent shareholders, however, must include the cost of their health insurance paid through by business as income, according to Section 707(c) of the Internal Revenue Code.
+This means the amount S-corp owners pay for their health insurance is subject to income tax.
+Though, the amount paid is free from FICA (Medicare tax), FUTA (unemployment tax), and Social Security if the payments are made on behalf of an employee under a plan that provides for all employees, or a class of employees

 Personal income tax deduction for health insurance premiums